lelfries/TrackerPlugin/README.md

 # TrackerPlugin
 The code of the Tracker Plugin (Latest version)

-If this repository isn't updated to the latest version, feel free to leave a message in the discord :)
+If this repository isn't updated to the latest version, feel free to leave a message in discord :)